It doesn't take much prodding to get cyclist Steve Sperry to tell you what he thinks of the Giordana Velodrome in Rock Hill.

-The Giordana Velodrome is one of only 20 velodromes in the country and is endorsed by USA Cycling.
-It will host national events -- along with introducing the area to the Olympic sport of track cycling through rider development and outreach programs.
+The Giordana Velodrome is one of some two dozen velodromes in the country and is endorsed by USA Cycling.
+It hosts national events -- along with introducing the area to the Olympic sport of track cycling through rider development and outreach programs.

 We stopped by on a recent weekday and found serious cyclist training at the track.